 Definition of autoimmune disease and autoimmunity

-Autoimmune diseases are characterized by the body's own immune system is too active and accidentally attacks the body itself (autoimmunity).
+Autoimmune diseases are characterized by the body's own immune system is too active and by mistake attacks the body itself (autoimmunity).
 Autoimmune diseases attack approx. 5% of the world's population and about 80% are women.

 Different autoimmune diseases